-How to Become a Medical Equipment Repairer: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become a Medical Equipment Repairer: Duties, Requirements, Certifications, Job Outlook, and Salary

-Wherever you work in the medical industry—whether you’re a doctor, nurse, EMT, paramedic, or other healthcare professional working in the field, a clinic, or a hospital—there’s one problem they all experiences at some point in their careers… broken equipment.
+Wherever and however you work in the medical industry—whether you’re a doctor, nurse, EMT, paramedic, or other healthcare professional working in the field, a clinic, or a hospital—there’s one problem you’re bound to experience at some point…broken equipment.

-The medical field is filled with breakthrough technology and machines that do incredible things, but as a rule, all tools eventually break, which is why there will always be a need for Medical Equipment Repairers.
-And if you’re an EMT looking for your next career move, becoming a medical equipment repairer could be a great fit.
+The medical field is home to breakthrough technology and machines that do incredible things.
+However, all tools eventually break, which is why there will always be a need for Medical Equipment Repairers.
+And if you’re an EMT looking for a unique and rewarding career move, becoming a medical equipment repairer could be a great fit.

 (For other exciting post-EMT career ideas, check out our complete list of alternative jobs for EMTs and paramedics)

-Medical equipment repairers, or biomedical equipment technicians (BMET), handle the installation, repair, and maintenance for a wide range of medical equipment.
-The medical tools can range from electronic to hydraulic to electromechanical, and can include life-supporting equipment (defibrillators, ventilation machines), medical imaging equipment (x-rays, CAT scans), and occasionally dental and eye equipment.
+Medical equipment repairers, or biomedical equipment technicians (BMET), handle the vital installation, repair, and maintenance of various medical equipment.
+The tools can range from electronic to hydraulic to electromechanical.
+They may include life-supporting equipment (defibrillators, ventilation machines), medical imaging equipment (X-rays, CAT scans), and occasionally dental and eye equipment.
 The range of equipment is massive, making this a career that’s as varied as it is necessary.

-BMETs often work near hospital patients as they repair or install equipment, so workers with a background in medicine (such as EMTs and paramedics) have an advantage in the field.
+BMETs often work near hospital patients as they repair or install equipment, so workers with backgrounds in medicine (such as EMTs and paramedics) have an advantage in the field.

 Medical Equipment Repairer Requirements